The Nottinghamshire and District

 are comfortable with the voting that has been completed on their behalf in

-own definitions of a significant vote.
+definitions of a significant vote.

 A sample of the most significant votes is provided below: